-- " A strong majority of U.S. households disagreed with proposals to remove or reduce tax incentives for retirement savings. - " In fall 2014, 88 percent of households disagreed that the government should take away the tax advantages of DC accounts, and 90 percent disagreed with reducing the amount that individuals can contribute to DC accounts. - " Support for DC account tax treatment also was widespread even among households not owning DC accounts or individual retirement accounts (IRAs).
-In fall 2014, 82 percent of households without DC accounts or IRAs rejected the idea of taking away the tax treatment of DC accounts. - " Eighty-seven percent of households disagreed with not allowing individuals to make investment decisions in their DC accounts, and 84 percent disagreed with investing all retirement accounts in an investment option selected by a government-appointed board of experts. - " More than nine out of 10 households agreed that retirees should be able to make their own decisions about how to manage their own retirement assets and income and about eight out of 10 households disagreed that retirees should be required to trade a portion of their retirement accounts for a fair contract promising them income for life. - " Eighty-one percent of households either "strongly" or "somewhat" disagreed that the government should require that people take part in a new government-sponsored pension plan.
+- " A strong majority of U.S. households disagreed with proposals to remove or reduce tax incentives for retirement savings. - " In fall 2015, 88 percent of households disagreed that the government should take away the tax advantages of DC accounts, and 90 percent disagreed with reducing the amount that individuals can contribute to DC accounts. - " Support for DC account tax treatment also was widespread even among households not owning DC accounts or individual retirement accounts (IRAs).
+In fall 2015, 81 percent of households without DC accounts or IRAs rejected the idea of taking away the tax treatment of DC accounts.

+- " Nearly nine out of 10 households disagreed with not allowing individuals to make investment decisions in their DC accounts, and 83 percent disagreed with investing all retirement accounts in an investment option selected by a government-appointed board of experts. - " Nearly nine out of 10 households agreed that retirees should be able to make their own decisions about how to manage their own retirement assets and income and about eight out of 10 households disagreed that retirees should be required to trade a portion of their retirement accounts for a fair contract promising them income for life. - " Close to eight in 10 households either "strongly" or "somewhat" disagreed that the government should require that people take part in a new government-sponsored pension plan.